mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   [IANA format](https://www.iana.org/time-zones).
 By default, local Grafana server's time zone will be used.

-- `Branding Logo`: This parameter takes a base64 encoded png image that will be included in the footer of each page in the report.
+- `Branding Logo`: This parameter takes a base64 encoded image that will be included in the footer of each page in the report.
 Typically, operators can include their organization logos to have "customized" reports.
+Images of format PNG and JPG are accepted.

 #### Overriding report settings